beeware/Python-iOS-template/README.rst

 A template for building Python apps that will run under iOS.

+The easiest way to use this project is to not use it at all - at least, not directly. `Briefcase <https://github.com/pybee/briefcase/>`__ is a tool that uses this template, rolling it out using data extracted from your ``setup.py``.

 The master branch of this repository has no content; there is an independent branch for each supported version of Python.
 The following Python versions are supported: